jevgenik/manuals/source/files/software/ros2/tf2.rst

   These joint states are used to update the kinematic tree model, and the resulting 3D poses are then published to tf2 `GitHub <https://github.com/ros/robot_state_publisher/tree/rolling>`_

+* `geometry_msgs/msg/Transform <https://docs.ros2.org/latest/api/geometry_msgs/msg/Transform.html>`_ - represents the transform between
+  two coordinate frames in free space

-* `sensor_msgs/JointState <https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ - a message that holds data to describe
+* `geometry_msgs/TransformStamped <https://docs.ros2.org/latest/api/geometry_msgs/msg/TransformStamped.html>`_  - a message that
-  the state of a set of torque controlled joints
+  expresses a transform from coordinate frame ``header.frame_id`` (parent frame)  to the coordinate frame ``child_frame_id`` at the time of ``header.stamp``

 * `tf2_msgs/TFMessage <https://docs.ros.org/en/melodic/api/tf2_msgs/html/msg/TFMessage.html>`_ - a message that represents a list of
   transforms corresponding to joints of a robot.
 Each transform is represented as a ``geometry_msgs/TransformStamped`` type.

-* `geometry_msgs/TransformStamped <https://docs.ros2.org/latest/api/geometry_msgs/msg/TransformStamped.html>`_  - a message that
+* `sensor_msgs/JointState <https://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/JointState.html>`_ - a message that holds data to describe
-  expresses a transform from coordinate frame ``header.frame_id`` (parent frame)  to the coordinate frame ``child_frame_id`` at the time of ``header.stamp``
+  the state of a set of torque controlled joints